 Prerequisite: None | Lecture 3 hours Explores the psychological aspects of human sexuality.
 Addresses areas of sexual development and functioning including but not limited to: selfawareness/awareness of sexual identity: sex organs and their functions: sexual myths and fallacies; sexual dysfunction and variant behavior.

-185 DIRECTED STUDY (CSU) 1 UNIT RPT 2 Provides opportunity for in-depth study of a chosen area of Psychology on a contract basis, under the direction of a supervising instructor.
+(CSU) 1 UNIT RPT 2 Provides opportunity for in-depth study of a chosen area of Psychology on a contract basis, under the direction of a supervising instructor.
+Credit limit: Maximum of 3 units may be taken for credit.